bejean/browse-content-by-my-solr-server/readme.txt

 1. Provide a widget title
 2. Provide the standard WordPress attributes (categories, tags and authors) and custom fields to be used in the widget
 3. Select the template file from you theme to be used to show posts list.
-By default, the 'search.php' template is used.
+By default, the `search.php` template is used.
 You can chose to create a specific template.
 For exemple, with the default Wordpress themes, you can copy search.php to browse.php and remove the line that display the message "Search Results for:".

 = Customization of the posts list =